How to Spend a Day in Savannah: Itinerary for First-Time Visitors

 Tybee Island

 Got a day to spare?
-Start it off with a trip to Tybee Island.
-Located about 30 minutes east of the center, this barrier island is known for its military fort, museums, and some of the top beaches around Savannah.
+We’d start it off with a trip to Tybee Island.
+Located about 30 minutes east of the center, this barrier island is known for its military fort, museums, and some of our favorite beaches around Savannah.
 History buffs will love the 19th-century Fort Screven.

 When to visit

 The best time to visit Savannah is between March and June.
-In these spring and early summer months, the weather in Savannah is at its best.
+In these spring and early summer months, we think the weather in Savannah is at its best.
 With the warmer weather returning, the city’s trees and flowers spring back into bloom.
-Visiting at this time of year, you’ll enjoy Savannah at its most colorful.
+Visiting at this time of year, we can enjoy Savannah at its most colorful.

 Savannah, Georgia

 The high season in Savannah falls in its summer months during the school holidays.
-Not only are prices higher, but July and August are also uncomfortably hot & wet in Savannah.
-You’ll do your best to avoid visiting at this time of year.
+Not only are prices higher, but July and August, in our experience, are also uncomfortably hot and wet in Savannah.
+Unless unavoidable, we wouldn’t recommend visiting at this time of year.

 Winter is the cheapest time of year to travel to Savannah, but also the coolest.
-In winter, temperatures can dip as low as 30ºF (3ºC).
-If you don’t mind bundling up, you can find some fantastic accommodation deals at this time of year.
+In winter, temperatures can dip as low as 30°F (3°C).
+If you don’t mind bundling up, we often find some fantastic accommodation deals at this time of year.

 How to get there